 Fees: The base fee for the I-129 is $460.
-There is another fee for $750 or $1500 depending if the company petitioning you has more than 25 employees.
-There is a $500 fee for Fraud Prevention and Detection.
-There is another $4000 fee that is required in rare situations.
-For the H1B visa, the fee is $190, which must be paid before you schedule your interview at the U.S. consulate.
+There is another fee of $750 or $1500 depending if the company petitioning you has more than 25 employees.
+Additionally, there is a $500 fee for Fraud Prevention and Detection.
+Finally, there is another $4000 fee that is required in rare situations.
+For the H1B visa, the fee is $190, which you must pay before you schedule your interview at the U.S. consulate.

 Evidence: For your visa interview, you should bring:

 - A copy of the I-129 approval notice from USCIS

 - A copy of the form I-129 and all documents submitted to USCIS

 - All visas ever issued to you, if applicable.

 - Evidence of your education including official transcripts